Nina Nikolaevna Uraltseva

-The instructional aspect of her work and her dedication to educating Ph.D. students,\footnote{Uraltseva has supervised 13 Ph.D. students, four of which have habilitated.} as well as unselfishly being available to students and colleagues, for discussions and brain-storming of their problems, make her one of the most prominent and devoted persons to the mathematical community.
+The instructional aspect of her work and her dedication to educating PhD students,\footnote{Uraltseva has supervised 13 PhD students, four of which have habilitated.} as well as unselfishly being available to students and colleagues for discussions and brain-storming of their problems, make her one of the most prominent and devoted persons to the mathematical community.

-Nina Uraltseva has dedicated her life to mathematics, and in her scientific journey through years she has made many friends all over the world.
-Her kind personality, and utmost politeness on one side and her unbiased style and open mindedness towards diverse mathematical problems, have made her extremely popular among colleagues and students, and not only as a mathematician but also as a human being.
+Nina Uraltseva has dedicated her life to mathematics, and in her scientific journey through the years she has made many friends all over the world.
+Her kind personality and utmost politeness on one side and her unbiased style and open mindedness towards diverse mathematical problems have made her extremely popular among colleagues and students, and not only as a mathematician but also as a human being.

 \OLDthebibliography\thebibliography \thebibliography[1]{ \OLDthebibliography{#1} }

 { }